 A BIT ABOUT ME

-I’m a primary care physician in a busy practice.
+I’m a clinician in a busy practice.
 I know what it’s like to be swamped with patients until evening and then still have to chart.
 Time is our most valuable resource.
 I get it.
 My videos are designed to give you the in depth understanding you need in a time frame that respects the value of your time.

 We use so many words to describe what we do – integrative, functional, naturopathic, complementary, alternative, holistic – but when it comes down to it I care about primary care medicine with a focus on natural approaches to health when possible and appropriate.
 There are a lot of us out there but not a lot of resources we can trust created by providers like us.
 I created Dr. Journal Club to be that resource.

 I like to consider myself cross trained.
-While I practice primary care medicine in a neighborhood clinic as my ‘9-5’, I have worked with the Cochrane Collaboration for years.
+While I see patients, I have worked with the Cochrane Collaboration for years.
 Cochrane is a worldwide organization specializing in evidence evaluation which culminates in their Cochrane Reviews.
 I have published numerous research articles with them and others.
 I specialize in the methodological evaluation of research trials.
 I know how to ferret out bias and see through spin.
-So you can rest assured that while I review articles of interest to the holistically focused primary care doctor, I do so with a critical but fair eye.
+So you can rest assured that while I review articles of interest to the holistically focused doctor, I do so with a critical but fair eye.